DTennant/distill_visual_priors/README.md

 # distill_visual_priors

-This is a third place solution to ECCV 2020 workshop VIPriors Image Classification Challenge.
+This is the third place solution to ECCV 2020 workshop VIPriors Image Classification Challenge.

 ## Usage